veeral-patel/how-to-secure-anything/README.md

 > Theories of security derive from theories of insecurity. - Unknown

 > If you're a great attacker you can be "logically" a great defender.
 However, a great defender cannot be a great attacker, nor would I say they could be a "great" defender. - [Caleb Sima](https://twitter.com/csima), VP of Security at Databricks

+> Any person can invent a security system so clever that she or he can't think of how to break it - [Schneier's Law](https://www.schneier.com/blog/archives/2011/04/schneiers_law.html)

 More important than the attacks in subsequent sections is being able to think creatively, like an attacker.
 I do believe this skill is essential if you want in order to assess the security of your designs effectively.